SIVPI 2026 Savannah Banner

 By the end of the institute, enrollees should:

-• Possess both an historic and practical understanding of the three pillars of voice science: physiology, vocal tract acoustics, and cognition.
+• Possess both a historic and practical understanding of the three pillars of voice science.

 • Be able to define science-informed voice pedagogy and articulate its importance and value in 21st century voice training.